freecoderzhaoshuai/mc-docs.zh-cn/articles/search/search-security-overview.md

 ## Administrative rights

-[Role-based access (RBAC)](../role-based-access-control/overview.md) is an authorization system built on [Azure Resource Manager](../azure-resource-manager/management/overview.md) for provisioning of Azure resources.
+[Azure role-based access control (Azure RBAC)](../role-based-access-control/overview.md) is an authorization system built on [Azure Resource Manager](../azure-resource-manager/management/overview.md) for provisioning of Azure resources.
 In Azure Cognitive Search, Resource Manager is used to create or delete the service, manage API keys, and scale the service.
-As such, RBAC role assignments will determine who can perform those tasks, regardless of whether they are using the [portal](search-manage.md), [PowerShell](search-manage-powershell.md), or the [Management REST APIs](https://docs.microsoft.com/rest/api/searchmanagement/search-howto-management-rest-api).
+As such, Azure role assignments will determine who can perform those tasks, regardless of whether they are using the [portal](search-manage.md), [PowerShell](search-manage-powershell.md), or the [Management REST APIs](https://docs.microsoft.com/rest/api/searchmanagement/search-howto-management-rest-api).

 In contrast, admin rights over content hosted on the service, such as the ability to create or delete an index, is conferred through API keys as described in the [previous section](#index-access).